noahbaculi/desk-control-panel/README.md

 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
 | ON          | 1.8V        | 0V          | OFF         | 0V          | 0V          |
 | OFF         | 3.3V        | 3.3V        | ON          | 0V          | 1.8V        |

+> Due to lack of pins on the ESP32-C3, the state of the HDMI Switches will *not* be monitored by the ESP32-C3.
+The latching switches should be sufficient for state UI.

 #### USB Hub Switch